thetarnav/paraglide-solidstart-hackernews/README.md

 # or start the server and open the app in a new browser tab
 pnpm run dev -- --open
 ```

+TODO:

+-   [x] translate href links for ssr
+-   [ ] locale switching when offline
+-   [ ] outing out of prefixing the locale in the url
+-   [ ] mapping api routes